+Licensing specialists/investigators will determine in consultation with their manager if ongoing monitoring procedures are needed after the 1st 30 day follow up.
 The primary licensing specialist/investigator will consult with their manager regarding if the regulation should be labeled as Health and Safety and if consideration for a change in license status or immediate negative action should be considered.

-If a 3rd H&S LICENSING REPORT is issued on an inspection or investigation, discussion should occur with your manager and associate director regarding potential referral for negative action.
+If a 3rd H&S LICENSING REPORT is issued on an inspection or investigation, discussion should occur with your manager and associate director regarding consideration for enhancement monitoring and/or potential referral for negative action and continued follow up would cease for that specific inspection or investigation.